 define('DB_DIR', '/home/youraccount/database_directory/');

-You can enable the SQLite plugin on the plugins page and visit the Miscellaneous page and optimize the database every time there is a new plugin installed/removed or there is a need to do a database cleanup.
+You can enable the SQLite plugin on the plugins page, visit the Miscellaneous page, and optimize the database whenever a new plugin is installed/removed or needs a database cleanup.

 Now you have WordPress running on SQLite installed on your system.